ChuckJonas/bad-ass-salesforce-stack/README.md

 ```

-*NOTE: While `.npmrc` is committed here for setup purposes, you should remove it from your own source control, so each individual can manage these independantly.
+*NOTE: While `.npmrc` is committed here for setup convenience, you should remove it from your own source control, so each individual can manage these independantly.
 Failure to do so may result in people overwritting others work!*

-To see all currently authenicated orgs stored in sfdx, run `sfdx force:org:list`
+*TIP: To see all currently authenicated orgs stored in sfdx, run `sfdx force:org:list`*

 ##### Authentication